How to Read You Annual Water Report

 Other Important Information

-CCRs include additional information such as phone numbers of EPA’s Safe Water Hotline, your local Healthcare providers, and your Water Company.
+CCRs include additional information such as EPA’s Safe Water Hotline phone numbers, local Healthcare providers, and Water Companies.
 CCR also includes other additional information to help you better understand your water according to where your water sources are.

 How to Interpret Your Water Quality Report